 requirements.txtfile into the image and installs the contents.
 You could follow a similar copying process to install custom modules that are not on PyPi.

-- Also notice there is no CMD or ENTRYPOINT since Metaflow will do this for you.
+- Also notice there is no CMD or ENTRYPOINT since Metaflow will override this for you anyways.

 RUN mkdir /logs && chown 1000 /logs